10 Best Chainsaw Sharpeners of 2023 (Manual & Electric)

 The STIHL 2 in 1 Easy File Chainsaw Chain Sharpener is a great tool for beginners.
 If you’re looking to start sharpening your chainsaw chains for the first time, you’ll benefit from a tool that isn’t too complicated but still gets the job done.
 This model sharpens using the built-in depth gauge, which saves you time and means you can do your entire chain in just one pass.
 It’s also extremely well-built, so you can expect it to be in good shape for years, and possibly decades.

 However, the best thing about this model is its low price.
 You’re going to be out hundreds of dollars for other models on our list.
 This sharpener costs just a fraction of that.
 That makes it the best overall value for the money on our list.
 Note that this tool is restricted to sharpening just a single chainsaw chain size, so if you have multiple different sizes, you’ll need to invest in multiple files.
 However, you may still save money versus other options on our list.
-If you want to sharpen your chainsaw at a low price, this is the sharpener for you.
+If you want to sharpen your chainsaw at a low price, this is the sharpener for you as we’ve rated it the best chainsaw sharpener for the money.

 4. Buffalo ECSS – Best Electric Chainsaw-Sharpener